-Norelli uses the Church of Our Lady of Mount Carmel in Harlem to as a point of reference in order to consider the importance of religion to the community's cohesion and self-defense.
+Norelli uses the Church of Harlem as a point of reference in order to consider the importance of religion to the community's cohesion and self-defense.
 This is another vast theme that should be studied more thoroughly, especially the relationship between the Italians and the Irish who discriminated against them: "They considered the Italian's faith to be almost pagan, less rigorous.
 Italians were forced to celebrate mass in the basement.
-It is enough to remember that the Church of Our Lady of Mount Carmel was built by Italians, for 40 years it had parish priests who were Irish or German, but not one Italian."
+It is enough to remember that although the Church of Harlem was entirely built by Italians, for 40 years it had parish priests who were Irish or German, but not one Italian."